aldo-gutierrez/bitmasksorter/README.md

 This algorithm is slower than TimSort but faster than a Stack Overflow QuickSort samples in general.
 However, when the number of bits is low is faster than Java TimSort.

-If the bitmask is 11_1111_1111_1111_1111 then the first partition uses the mask 10_0000_0000_0000_0000, then the left and right partitions use the mask for the next bit 01_0000_0000_0000_0000, after some iterations and when there is less than a number of bits in the remaining BitMask we switch to a Java Sort or to a Count Sort Algorithm (Pigeonhole Sort or two types of Radix Sorter with bits)
+If the bitmask is 11_1111_1111_1111_1111 then the first partition uses the number 10_0000_0000_0000_0000 as pivot, that process is repeated recursively in the left and right partitions, after some iterations and when there is less than a number of bits in the remaining BitMask we switch to a Java Sort or to a Count Sort Algorithm (Pigeonhole Sort or two types of Radix Sorter with bits)

-In Example 3A there are only two different numbers in the list but the BitMask (m) is big (1111111001111111), In the first partition we use the first bit(1000000000000000), in the next recursive partition/iteration it will detect that all numbers are going to just one partition, so we recalculate the mask, and in this case it will produce a bitMask with value 0 so the sort is complete.
+Fo the Bad case 3A: If a list contains only two numbers, values:  1111111110000000(65408) and 0000000111111111(511), in the second iteration we detect that all elements go to just one partition, so we recalculate the mask, and in this case it will produce a bitMask with value 0 so the sort is complete.

 Optimizations: